Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

 Given the relocation of port-related activities, the outskirts of port cities often become derelict areas where urban restructuring occurs.
 Such revitalization of urban areas is called waterfront redevelopment.

 The concept of waterfront redevelopment is related to waterfront sites, but not only limited to these in port cities.
 Historically, the first waterfront redevelopment projects date from the 1960s when cities like Boston, Baltimore, and San Francisco set the trend.
-In the 1960s, the idea of waterfront revitalization was based upon public access to riverbanks by creating parks and markets.
-In the middle of the 1970s, attempts at creating new urban activities and multifunctional projects emerged.
+At that time, the idea of waterfront revitalization was based upon public access to riverbanks by creating parks and markets.
+In the middle of the 1970s, attempts at creating new urban activities and multifunctional projects emerged, including residential, commercial, and cultural projects.
 Since the end of the 1970s, many cities have intensified activities directed towards the functional revitalization of waterfront areas, the rehabilitation of physical waterfront structures, and the creation of new architectural and urban values on the border between water and land.
-Nowadays, this concept is known all over the world, even in less-advanced developing countries.
+Nowadays, this concept is known all over the world, even in developing economies.

 Most cities have understood that the industrial heritage of the port is something that should be reinforced rather than eradicated.
 As such, they have capitalized on their industrial past to create interesting and inviting waterfronts, reflecting the fact that most people want to see the real working city and not a sanitized landscape stripped of all historical references.
 Industrial, recreational, commercial, and residential land uses can and do successfully coexist, often with great effect.
 In fact, their coexistence has proven to be the crucial element in dozens of projects around the world.